 Until now there has been a world of difference, but we are working closely with Tai He, a major Chinese media company, to close the gap.

-One thing that is very important in China is that because of the lack of earlier media forms, everything in China has migrated to smart phones, and much of our marketing is oriented in that directions.
+One thing that is very important in China is that because of the lack of earlier media forms, everything in China has migrated to smartphones, and much of our marketing is oriented in those directions.

-In early 00s Wudaokou area was turned down and it was renovated.
+In the early 00s Wudaokou area was turned down and it was renovated.
 Did this event have some consequences on the local music scene?
-Did these changes influenced the sound of Wudaokou?
+Did these changes influence the sound of Wudaokou?

-Mainly because D22 opened in Wudaokou in 2005 and hosted what later became know as “the Beijing Explosion”.
+Mainly because D22 opened in Wudaokou in 2005 and hosted what later became known as “the Beijing Explosion”.

 What mattered was that young Beijing musicians were given a space where they were totally in control, and they responded with an extraordinary outburst of music.